reframejs/reframe/readme.md

 // The `getPetsPageData` endpoint is tailored to our frontend:
 // It returns exactly and only what PetsPage needs.
-// We deliberately choose a custom API over a generic API (REST/GraphQL).
+// We deliberately choose a custom API over a generic API.

 endpoints.getPetsPageData = async function(personId) {
   const person = await Person.query().findOne('id', personId);